Keksmania/FileToYoutube/FileToYoutube/Readme.md

 ## Some facts:

-- The ratio to file to encoded video is between 1:15 and 1:20
+- The ratio to file to encoded video is between 1:15 and 1:19

-- The ratio to file to downloaded video is between 1:10 and 1:15
+- The ratio to file to downloaded video is between 1:7

+- The total size you will need on your hard drive for encoding is about 23.5x the size of your file (19x for the video, 3.5x for generated images, and 1x for the archive volumes)

-- The total size you will need on your hard drive is about 26x the size of your file (15x for video, 10x for generated images, and 1x for volume zip)
+- The total size you will need on your hard drive for decoding is about 12x the size of your file (7x for the video, 4x for the generated images, and 1x for the archive volumes)

+- You will need about 5 hours to encode a 1 gb file on a 10th gen i5 CPU

 If that still sounds interesting here we go: